 Chill in Hostels and Cafes: These places are gold mines for international friendships.
 Start with a simple, “Hey, can you recommend a good place to eat around here?” or “What’s the best sightseeing spot you’ve hit so far?”
 It’s casual, it’s easy, and it opens the door to more chat.

 Join a Boat Adventure: If you’re near the water, look for boat adventures.
 These can be guided tours, fishing trips, or even party boats.
 They pack a bunch of people together for a few hours (or even a full day), so you’ve got a captive audience to socialize with.
 Plus, nothing breaks the ice like a shared experience on the open waves.
+Go on a group trip with like minded solo travellers to unique destinations.

 Conclusion